aliakhtar/EzGss/README.md

 This will generate the file `FooBar.java` in `~/project/src/main/resources/com/foo`.
-The name `FooBar` is inferred from `foo-bar.gss`, though an absolute name can also be provided, e.g: `~/project/src/main/java/com/foo/SomeOtherName.java`.
+The name `FooBar` is inferred from `foo-bar.gss`, though an absolute name can also be provided, e.g:

-To specify a different file for the java class, it can be done via:

 `java -jar ezGss.jar resources/com/foo/foo-bar.gss java/com/foo/AnotherName.java com.foo`